-(a)contact you in relation to upgrading your use of our services, special offers (from us, or on behalf of third parties), with newsletters, surveys, and individual service audits.
+(a)contact you in relation to upgrading your use of our services, special offers from us only, with newsletters, surveys, and individual service audits.
 We may give extracts of our customer lists containing personal information to third parties specifically to contact you on our behalf.
+This is only in relation to products and services we offer.
 We require third parties to agree to the same privacy conditions that we abide by.

 (b)identify the source of new customers to ADL;